shah-zeb-naveed/data-structures-and-algorithms/README.md

       - ![](RackMultipart20220405-4-se8081_html_75f7df9fc7a80328.png)
       - The theorem says two things about this example: first, that 1200 can be represented as a product of primes, and second, that no matter how this is done, there will always be exactly four 2s, one 3, two 5s, and no other primes in the product.
       - For example, characters can be assigned a prime number.
 A string will have a different product than another string but the same product as its permutations.
+  - If n is negative, substitute x with 1/x to make n non-negative.

 **Sorting:**

+- **QuickSort and QuickSelect:**
+  - In QuickSort's recursive branching, you can ignore the partition that doesn't contain the kth element.
+This is the foundation of QuickSelect, which leverages this to create a more space-efficient iterative solution.
+  -
+  - Space depends on the sorting implementation which, usually, costs O(1)O(1) auxiliary space if heapsort is used.
     - Insertion would work best if an array is already sorted / small array
       - because it will quickly break the for loops because of its simplicity and no overhead of space allocation/recursion
     - Bucket sort needs to have distributed data to be useful, otherwise, it's just a waste of time to achieve the same thing with extra steps.